Blog

 Spean Thmor Chas (ស្ពានថ្មចាស់) was built during the French colonial era in 1916.
 The bridge is now 108 years old and due to its age; it became a tourist attraction site.
 It features ancient architecture and a beautiful artistic design.

 The Former Battambang Provincial Hall (អតីតអគារសាលាខេត្តបាត់ដំបង) was built in the time of Lord Korthatorn Chhum when Battambang was under Thai control, from 1795 to 1907.
 The building is very French in terms of color, shape and design.
-It is now a provincial heritage museum for national and international visitors, feauturing a variety of exhibitions that focus on the period of the Lord’s administration until 1907 and during the French colonial period.
+It is now a provincial heritage museum for national and international visitors, featuring a variety of exhibitions that focus on the period of the Lord’s administration until 1907 and during the French colonial period.

 Kamping Puoy Reservoir (អាងទឹកកំពីងពួយ) is a historical tourism site, located in Ta Ngean village, Ta Kream commune, Banan District.
 It was built by forced labor during the Khmer Rouge regime and it was made for irrigation.
 Since then, it has become a well-known historical dam that can attract tourists to visit, bathe, ride boats, take photos, and has amazing sightseeing.
 Especially during the water festival holidays, the local people celebrate boat racing every year and welcome both domestic tourists and international tourists to visit.